joesciii/simplegptvector/README.md

 But for now is used.

 ### Prerequisites

-For Python, you will need most of these, might as well install them all:

 ```python
 pip install pdfminer.six requests pytesseract openai requests nltk bs4 xmltodict pinecone-client tiktoken pdf2image markdown plotly